-Since taking over the reins as Managing Director at SFJ Awards earlier this year, Candace Miller has brought not only her wealth of sector expertise and passion for excellence in vocational education and training to the role, but moreover her unequivocal spirit, energy and drive to truly strengthen our status as the leading sector specialist Awarding and End-Point Assessment Organisation in the UK.
+Since becoming Managing Director at SFJ Awards in 2020, Candace Miller has brought not only her wealth of sector expertise and passion for excellence in vocational education and training to the role, but moreover her unequivocal spirit, energy and drive to truly strengthen our status as the leading sector specialist Awarding and End-Point Assessment Organisation in the UK.

 As her next step in what has been an extensive and wide-ranging career at the forefront of vocational education and training development in the UK, that has touched on all facets of the skills development sector from learning design and delivery to qualification and regulatory enhancements, Candace says:

 “I am delighted to have been appointed Managing Director of SFJ Awards and to be working with such an expert and talented team to ensure that relevant and valued qualifications are available to support individual and organisational development across the UK’s Policing, Community Safety, Fire and Rescue, Local Government, Security, Health and Armed Forces sectors, in which SFJ Awards is proud to specialise.”